mjkelly/config/README.md

 # License

-All original work in this repository is covered by the BSD 3-clause license.
+All original work in this repository is covered by the BSD 3-clause license (see LICENSE.txt), unless otherwise specified in the file itself.
+Third-party code has LICENSE files specifying its license.
-See LICENSE.txt.
-Some files may specifically override this -- especially third-party stuff in `.config/nvim` and `.config/vim`.